smilell/Universal-Topology-Refinement/README.md

 `--polynomial_gauss` The type of interpolation

-`--basis_type` and `--order` The args to control polynomical basis and order
+`--basis_type` and `--order` The args to control polynomial basis and order

 `--mode3d` Specify if the dataset is 3D

-`--test_synthetic_sample` if activate, it will also test on the synthetic data (to validate overfitting or not); if False, it will test use the data from either `--val_softmax` or `--test_softmax` depending on if its during validation or test phase.
+`--test_synthetic_sample` if activated, will test on the synthetic data (to validate overfitting or not); if False, it will test using the data from either `--val_softmax` or `--test_softmax` depending on if its during validation or test phase.

-Please also change the args of image and segmentation directory in main.py, and their dataloader accordingly.
+Please also change the args of the image and segmentation directory in main.py, and their dataloader accordingly.

 ### Test
 Given the segmentation predictions from a trained network, the topology refinement result can be obtained by running: